Will-Griffiths-Ireland/Manifest/README.md

 ​
 ### **Content:**
 ​
-I created all the content for the game myself
+I created all the content for the game myself.
+Inspiration for this game was taken from the game [Papers Please](https://en.wikipedia.org/wiki/Papers,_Please)​ by Lucas Pope

 ### **Media:**
 ​
-* The manifest logo was created via https://manytools.org/hacker-tools/ascii-banner/
+* The manifest logo was created with https://manytools.org/hacker-tools/ascii-banner/